krptn/krypton/README.md

 # Krypton

-For more extensive documentation please see [documentation](https://docs.krptn.dev/index.html).
+To see this documentation as a website, please see [documentation](https://docs.krptn.dev/index.html).

 ## What is this?